ARCHETYPAL PSYCHOLOGY IN THE CONTEXT OF THE ECO-HUMAN APPROACH

 Archetypal psychology, as ecopsychology, and the eco-human approach in general, justifies the specific subjective mode of perception of the surrounding world often defined in ecopsychology as the “subjectification” of the environment and natural objects (i.e. the perception of the environment and objects as having their own subjectivity), which in turn is based on the ecopoietic function of the soul.
 Edward Casey distinguishes three types of creative experience associated with human interactions with the environment.
 Each of the types is characterized by a different kind of perception of the environment and requires a different mode of analysis.
 These types include (1) conscious, everyday imagining; (2) active imagination as described by Jung, and (3) what Casey calls an archetypal or visionary imagination.
 The corresponding modes of analysis are phenomenology, depth psychology, and archetypal topography.

 Each of these three types of creative interaction with the environment involves a specific subjective and inter-subjective mode of perception of natural environments and objects.
 This means that environments and objects are perceived as having certain properties of subjects (capable of thinking, feeling, acting).
-However, they are significantly different with regard to what subjective characteristics they reveal and their generative effects.
+However, they are significantly different with regard to the subjective characteristics they reveal and their generative effects.
 These three types of creative experience linked to different types of human interaction with the environment are analogous to the various types of subjectification of natural environments and objects according to Russian ecopsychology [1, 5, 10].

 Subjectification plays a crucial role in the process of developing human relationships to natural environments and objects, and enables an ethical perception of nature to be established.
 At the same time, the endowment of natural objects with subjectivity can be viewed from different perspectives.
 One of the positions, thoroughly described and investigated by Sergey Deryabo , is associated with the recognition of natural objects as a means of reflecting human subjectivity; the self of the individual.
 “The basis of the subjectification of natural objects is the human desire for ‘subjective expansion’ of one’s subjectivity onto other beings.
 It is the manifestation of a person’s profound need to ‘appropriate the world.’” (p.4)